Where to Stay in San Francisco: Best Areas & Hotels

 For those who appreciate plush accommodations and modern amenities, the Hyatt Regency San Francisco Airport in Burlingame (a five-minute drive to the airport) is the best choice.
 This four-star hotel has a restaurant, outdoor swimming pool, and fitness center.
-The contemporary-style guest rooms feature plush bedding and double-paned, sound-proofed windows to ensure a good night's sleep.
+Guest rooms feature plush bedding and soundproofing to ensure a good night's sleep.
 The hotel also offers complimentary shuttle service to SFO airport, as well as a free trolley service to downtown Burlingame.

 The downtown of Burlingame delights visitors with its pleasant tree-lined streets and wide selection of restaurants, cafés, and boutiques on and around Burlingame Avenue (the town's main street).
 From springtime through the fall, colorful potted flowers bloom on Burlingame Avenue, while the shaded sidewalk cafés and outdoor restaurant terraces are buzzing with activity.

-Also a short drive from the airport and downtown Burlingame, the Hilton Garden Inn San Francisco Airport provides comfortable 3-star accommodations at a reasonable price.
+Also a short drive from the airport and downtown Burlingame, the Hilton Garden Inn San Francisco Airport provides comfortable three-star accommodations at a reasonable price.
 The hotel has a restaurant, indoor swimming pool, and fitness center.
 Amenities include room service, free parking, and complimentary airport transportation service.
-Guest rooms feature mini refrigerators, microwaves, and coffee machines.
+Guest rooms feature mini refrigerators and microwaves.

 Another affordable place to stay near SFO airport (less than one mile away) is the Aloft San Francisco Airport in the town of Millbrae.
 This hotel is the best choice for travelers without a car because it's within walking distance of the BART station where trains run every half hour to downtown San Francisco.
 The Aloft Hotel also provides a complimentary airport shuttle service.
-This 3-star hotel has a trendy restaurant, an indoor swimming pool, fitness center, and paid parking lot.
-Guest rooms feature minimalistic decor, modern artworks, and updated bathrooms.
+This three-star hotel has a trendy restaurant, an indoor swimming pool, fitness center, and paid parking lot.
+Guest rooms feature minimalistic decor and updated bathrooms.